tytydraco/yessleep/out/Polycoria.md

 Polycoria is an extremely rare eye condition in which an iris contains two pupils.
-Before the summer of 2022, I didn’t even know that an eye could have double pupils.
+Before last weekend, I didn’t even know that an eye could have double pupils.
 You might be in the same boat, given that there have only been two recorded cases of *true* polycoria since 1966, supposedly.

 Why am I telling you about an obscure type of eye defect?
 Well, I’ve been conducting research on the topic.
 I need to understand what happened at my great aunt’s mansion out in the sticks.
 I thought that finding an answer would ease the gnawing knot of terror in my chest, but no rational explanation seemed to suffice.
 Not even the textbook definition of polycoria explained what I saw.

 My father’s side of the family is essentially non-existent, due to some terrible childhood event that he hasn’t ever discussed.
 Only he and his aunt, Audrey, survived.
-We used to be visited by her when we were little, but she has grown sicker and sicker with every passing year, so we finally went on a family trip to see her in the summer of 2022.
+We used to be visited by her when we were little, but she has grown sicker and sicker with every passing year, so, last weekend, we finally went on a family trip to see her.

 “Why do we have to drive *all* of the way to Scotland?”
 My younger sister, Lisa, moaned.